athyuttamre/accessible-facebook-ui/README.md

 ### Photos
 - /photos displays user's Profile Photos, Tagged Photos and Albums.
 - User can navigate between photos within an album, like them, and comment on them.

+## Bugs
+- IMPORTANT: Please test on modern computer and web browser.
+Be wary of department machines!
+Things that work great on our computer seem to, after handing it in on a Linux machine, be buggy (i.e. keyboard on some pages).
+Tested on Macbook Pro's with Chrome/Firefox
+- IMPORTANT: If the user has no previous messages in /messaging, the screen appears to be blank even after it's loaded.
+Have someone send you a message on Facebook while you are on /messaging, and it should appear in realtime.
+- Keyboard does NOT work in /messaging: we simply didn't have time when it came down to the wire, after we finally implemented Facebook Chat.
+- If internet times out while loading Chat, Chat will never load.
+Can be fixed by refreshing.
+- Blurry photos for Chat

 ## Future Features
 - Messaging: Compose a new message